ISA-SRBP/esa-user-guide/README.md

 ### 4.2.2 Get use of the Vision API

 Before you get use of the API, you need several steps.
-You need a credit card to add the payment information, but it has a free trail and won’t charge you until you upgrade.
+You need a credit card to add the payment information, but it has a free trail and won't charge you until you upgrade (hence don't upgrade if unnecessary).

 - Step 1: Create a Google Cloud account.
 The account can be the same as your Google account (same email address), and you need to add payment information here.
 Go to https://console.cloud.google.com/freetrial/signup/.